lostjared/text2cpp/README.md

 # bin2cpp

-Convert Binary file to C++ array to embed resources
+Convert Binary file to C or C++ array to embed resources

 You will need: autotools (autoconf, automake etc.)
 Clang or GCC version that supports C++11